 Steven M. DiNaso

-PhD Candidate, Co-Director of Geographic Information Science Center, Manager of Geographic Information Science Lab, ESRI CTP/CompTIA CTT+, Geology/Geography Department
+Instructor; PhD ABD Co-Director of Geographic Information Science Center, Co-Manager of Geographic Information Science Lab, ESRI CTP/CompTIA CTT+, Geology/Geography Department

 Frequently Taught CoursesI teach the following courses, all of which I designed, proposed, and implemented here at EIU.